We are listening

 If you have a problem with a provider, whether this is a school, social care or health service, or private company, you should talk to them first and try to solve the problem together.
 If you don’t feel confident doing this by yourself you can ask the Devon Information Advice & Support for SEND service (DIAS) for help and support.
-If it is not possible to solve the problem in this way you may need to submit an official complaint.
+You may need to submit an official complaint if it is not possible to solve the problem in this way.

 If your complaint is related to the Education, Health and Care Plan (EHCP) process, there are laws which affect how you complain.
 Please visit the EHCP pages of this website for information about complaints, appeals and mediation.
 If you receive an EHCP, you will also receive a survey which you can use to give your feedback on the process.